-- The Subject property is located at 500 Mosley Avenue in Alameda, Alameda County, California.
-The site contains 0.54 acres, is located within Qualified Census Tract 4287.00, and represents a portion of parcel 074-0905-012-09, which will be reassigned upon completion.
+- The Subject property is located at 520 Mosley Avenue in Alameda, Alameda County, California.
+The site contains 0.33 acres, is located within Qualified Census Tract 4287.00, and represents a portion of parcel 074-0905-012-09, which will be reassigned upon completion.
 The site is currently vacant.
-The developer is acquiring the site to construct a 45-unit permanent supportive housing complex for the homeless population that will be income-restricted, as per LIHTC guidelines. - North Housing, located on the western end of Alameda Island, is a plan for 12.07 acres at the former Naval Air Station (NAS) that will supply 586 units of low-income housing for formerly homeless, senior, and family households.
+The developer is acquiring the site to construct a 46-unit permanent supportive housing complex for the homeless population that will be income-restricted, as per LIHTC guidelines. - North Housing, located on the western end of Alameda Island, is a plan for 12.07 acres at the former Naval Air Station (NAS) that will supply 586 units of low-income housing for formerly homeless, senior, and family households.
 The development consists of four blocks and will be built in three phases, as outlined below.

-The Subject will represent the first project of Phase I located in North Housing Block A. Phase I of North Housing Block A will contain two additional projects: North Housing PSH II, which will contain 46 units and occupy the remaining eastern portion of the parcel, and North Housing Senior Apartments, which will occupy the remaining southern and southeastern portion of the parcel, and will contain 64 units restricted to senior households, for a combined total of 91 units of permanent supportive housing and 64 units of affordable senior housing.
+The Subject (PSH II) will represent the second project of Phase I located in North Housing Block A. Phase I of North Housing Block A will contain two additional projects: North Housing Permanent Supportive Housing I (PSH I) will contain 45 units of permanent supportive housing and will occupy the northeastern portion of the parcel, and North Housing Senior Apartments will contain 64 units restricted to senior households and occupy the southern and southeastern portion of the parcel, for a combined total of 91 units of permanent supportive housing and 64 units of affordable senior housing.